Bringing together leaders and fostering belonging

 Participants are expected to be present for the following full day class sessions:

 Please protect 8:00 a.m. – 4:30 p.m. for each of the class days above.
 Participation in all class sessions is mandatory.
-The Opening Reception will take place in the evening on October 20th.
+The Opening Reception will take place in the evening on October 16th.

-Each participant will be assigned to a Peer Support-Team that will need to meet periodically over the course the cohort.
-While time during each class session will be dedicated to allow teams to connect, Teams will be responsible for scheduling time outside of class sessions if they choose to do so.
+Each participant will be assigned to a Peer Support-Team that will need to meet periodically over the course of the cohort.
+While time during each class session will be dedicated to allow teams to connect, teams will be responsible for scheduling time outside of class sessions if they choose to do so.

-The deadline to apply is August 8, 2025.
+The deadline to apply is August 7, 2026.

 Core learning competencies include: